nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - [Filtering features](#filtering-features)
 - [Other features](#other-features)

-You can jump into the various sections from the Table of Contents to learn about all related commands to the respective features and click on [Scroll back to top](#table-of-contents), which can be found at the end of every section, to access to the Table of Contents to quickly jump to another section without manually scrolling through the User Guide.
+You can jump to the specific section of the user guide which you require using the Table of Contents on the first page of the User Guide.
+This enables you to learn about all the related information you need to know regarding the respective features.
+You may click on [Scroll back to top](#table-of-contents), which can be found at the end of every section, to gain quick access to the Table of Contents, enabling you to redirect yourself to another section if necessary without having to manually scroll through the User Guide.

-If it is your first time using a Command Line Interface, you are recommended to try out the sample commands provided to gain a better understanding of how a Command Line Interface works.
+If this is your first time using a Command Line Interface, you are recommended to go through the entire user guide according to the sequence laid out in the user guide, as well as trying out the sample commands provided in each feature to gain a better understanding of how a Command Line Interface works.

-Once you are proficient with the various command types, you may refer to the section [Command Summary](#command-summary), which will provide you with a summary of all the command formats of all features provided by ConnectNUS.
+Once you are proficient with the various command types, you may refer to the section [Command Summary](#command-summary), which will provide you with a quick glance summary of all the command formats of all features provided by ConnectNUS.

 As recommended in the introduction, we would like to direct you to read the [Glossary](#glossary) section next.